-Even then, they won't be able to get much from ExpressVPN since the company does not hold on to a significant amount of information.
+Even then, they won't be able to get much from ExpressVPN since the company doesn't store a significant amount of information.
 According to their website, "ExpressVPN does not and will never log traffic data, DNS queries, or anything that could be used to identify you."

-The support team can be contacted directly through live chat, email, or filing a support ticket.
+The support team can be contacted directly through live chat, email, or support ticket.
 The app also has an integrated contact form, allowing for questions to easily be asked in regard to whatever function or aspect requires clarification.
-A support member then replies to an email address of your choosing.
+Staffers then reply to an email address you provide.

 |12 Months||6 Months||1 Month|

-|Number of devices||3||3||3|
+|Number of Devices||5||5||5|

-|Number of servers||3,000||3,000||3,000|
+|Number of Servers||3,000||3,000||3,000|

-|Number of countries||94||94||94|
+|Number of Countries||94||94||94|

 |No Server Logs|